A-amit-dutta/CRUD-Spring-Project/README.md

 ## Author

-Created as a learning project for Spring Boot and Frontend integration.
+Created as a learning project for Spring Boot.